UIUC-iSchool-DataViz/spring2019online/week02/lecture02.md

  * Next week, we will cover mutations, histograms, and the elements of a visualization.
- * Next week you will receive your first coding assignment.
+ * Next week you will receive your first official coding assignment. <span style="color:red">This week please review the code we went over and ask questions as they come up!
+We will assume folks are comfortable enough with Python next week to complete the HW assigned next week.</span>